ljfranklin/k8s-pi/README.md

 This layer is concerned with how machines within a single subnet communicate with each other.
 The advantage of deploying MetalLB in Layer 2 mode rather than BGP mode is that Layer 2 mode doesn't require any special networking hardware.

-Let's replay our previous example with three worker nodes and one VPN pod on the first worker MetalLB again assigns the service the IP 192.168.1.200.
+Let's replay our previous example with three worker nodes and one VPN pod on the first worker.
+MetalLB again assigns the service the IP 192.168.1.200.
 In Layer 2 mode, MetalLB will use the [Address Resolution Protocol (ARP)](https://en.wikipedia.org/wiki/Address_Resolution_Protocol) to advertise to other machines in that subnet that the first worker node also has the IP address 192.168.1.200 in addition to